OrchardCMS/OrchardDoc/Documentation/Creating-an-image-gallery.markdown

 - Orchard will add the images and again show the Add Widget page
 - Click Save
 - Visit the front end of your site to see the image gallery

+# Customize the Look of the Image Gallery with Shape Tracing

+- Create a new Alternate using Shape Tracing
+- Add CSS
+- See also